Bushveld Igneous Complex: Economy

 The total net demand of PGE in 2012 was 197.4 metric tons according to a Johnson Matthey 2013 estimate.
 The demand of platinum has somewhat steadily been increasing, driven by the more intensive use per capita with developing area and urbanization, the demand reached an all-time high in 2005 of 208.3 metric tons.
 From 1975 to 2013, the autocatalytic and jewellery industry dominated the market with more than 70% of the gross demand.
 Jewellery was barely ahead of autocatalysts prior to 2002 with brute gross demand values being somewhat similar or higher.
 From 2002 to 2003, the gross demand significantly decreased in jewellery (87.7 to 78.1 tons), but has largely increased in autocatalysts (80.6 to 101.7 tons) and has since then almost consistently dominated the market (with 2009 being the one exception linked to weak car sales).
 In 2016, the platinum market continued to be in deficit for the 5th consecutive year, just barely reaching a demand 200,000 oz.
 In 2017, the two still dominate the market gross demand by far.
 That being said, the global platinum demand is still expected to increase in subsequent years to 2017.

 The price of platinum is quite volatile in comparison to gold, but both have greatly increased over the last century.
 Despite platinum being far much rarer than gold, 2014 was the last year platinum was valued at a higher price than gold (2018).
 This coincides with the 2014 South African platinum strike.

 Platinum is more likely to be affected by social, environmental, political and economic issues where as gold not as much.
 This is because platinum has large mineral resources already identified and is not expected to be depleted for many decades (potentially up to year 2040).
-Furthermore, the resource is geographically restricted with the 3 by far most significant resources BIC, The great dyke (Zimbabwe) and Noril'sk-Talnakh in Russia.
-An important detail to note is palladium has been and is considered as the alternative to platinum.
+Furthermore, platinum is geographically restricted to the three by far the most significant resources, namely the BIC, the great dyke (Zimbabwe) and Noril'sk-Talnakh in Russia.
+An important detail to note is that palladium has been and is considered as the alternative to platinum.
 Recently (2017), the supply-demand gap has greatly decreased.
-Looking at political and social issues, there have been quite a few platinum mining-related strikes since before the 21st century: 1986 Impala strike, 1986 Gencor, 2004 Impala & Anglo Plats strikes, 2007 South Africa miners' strike, 2012 Marikana killings, Lonmin 2013 strike, 2014 South African platinum strike.
+Looking at political and social issues, there have been quite a few platinum mining-related strikes since before the 21st century: Impala strike, 1986 Gencor strike, 2004 Impala and Anglo Plats strikes, 2007 South Africa miners' strike, 2012 Marikana killings, Lonmin 2013 strike, and 2014 South African platinum strike.